 Phase 1.
 Pre-Litigation

 During this phase, your lawyer will build your case.
-This means they need to gather all evidence related to the incident, including when and how it happened, any resulting property damages, injuries, and everything in between.
+And as explained by these guys, this is the stage in the legal process where they need to gather all evidence related to the incident, including when and how it happened, any resulting property damages, injuries, and everything in between.

 - Investigation: At this stage, your lawyer will gather all the necessary evidence to lay the groundwork for your case.
 They will collect everything including police reports, photos and videos of the collision, and medical documentation.
 If applicable, they will also interview witnesses that were present during the accident.